Northeast Airlines: New name, World War II and jets

+Last turbulent decade

 Howard Hughes acquired control of the airline in 1962.
 The airline's temporary Miami route authority was terminated by a CAB decision that year, and Hughes decided to exit from the company, selling control to a trustee in 1964.
 Northeast launched an aggressive campaign against the CAB's decision, and got a permanent Florida certificate in 1965.
 In 1965 the airline was bought by Storer Broadcasting, who tried to rejuvenate Northeast in 1966 with a new marketing campaign and new aircraft.
-Northeast ordered a fleet of Boeing 727-100s for their Florida routes, and McDonnell Douglas DC-9-30s and Fairchild FH-227s for shorter routes.
+Northeast ordered a fleet of Boeing 727-100s for their Florida routes, and McDonnell Douglas DC-9-30s and Fairchild-Hiller FH-227s for shorter routes.
 These "Yellowbirds" featured a new yellow and white livery.
 In 1966 Northeast was the launch customer for the Boeing 727-200, which they began flying in December 1967.
 Except for Florida their network was all north and east of Washington National Airport until 1969 when they added three 727 nonstops between Miami and Los Angeles, with Fort Lauderdale getting a short-lived LAX nonstop soon after (fuel stops were sometimes required on these transcontinental 727 flights).
 Northeast obtained rights to fly between Miami and Montreal in 1967, followed by rights to serve the Bahamas in 1968, and rights to serve Cleveland, Detroit, Chicago, and Bermuda in 1969, along with a new Miami-Los Angeles route authority.

+Northeast was the runt of the trunks.
+In 1971, the largest local service carrier, Allegheny Airlines, had operating revenue over 40% bigger than that of Northeast, while the next smallest trunk, National, had significantly more than twice as much revenue.
+The largest trunk, United, had revenue over twelve times that of Northeast.
+As George C. Eads said about Northeast in his definitive book on local service carriers (the next tier of airlines down from the trunks in the CAB's categorization of airlines), "Although classified as a trunk, since it was certificated under the grandfather provisions of the Civil Aeronautics Act, it has always resembled a local service carrier with a few trunk routes appended."
+Like Local Service Carriers, Northeast needed government subsidies.
+Despite subsidies, it had a long history of incredibly poor financial results (see nearby table).
+Some of that had to do with its route network, as Eads said.
+But some of it was self-inflicted.
+In 1968 Northeast, for some reason, ordered eight Lockheed L-1011s which were to be delivered in a 268 seat configuration.
+The total order was to cost $128mm including spares.
+In early 1970, following another abysmal set of financial results in 1969, Northeast cancelled the order, taking a $3.6mm charge against 1969 to do so.